zeroluck/docs/sources/faq/index.md

 The Internet will not become a safer place if only big companies can afford security.
 If organizations had to pay a license fee for every web, email and DNS server, the Internet would be a much smaller place.
 Even companies that may opt for a non-open-source solution, may need a cost effective solutions to recommend to partners.
-If you need your partners to support secure open standards for security, you can’t ask them to buy expensive enterprise software.
+If you need your partners to support secure open standards for security, you canÂ’t ask them to buy expensive enterprise software.
 Finally, privacy advocates around the globe prefer open source security solutions.
 Black boxes are anathema to application security.